dementia5/LOTRO-Bard-Controller/README.md

 ❌	**Make use of the pitchbend wheel and/or ribbon to control ARP sequences choices and chord types (will not work, midi message controls limited to notes)**

 ◯	**Extend this to three octaves (I found several challenges awaited me.
-IF someone wants to do a pull request, take a crack at it... be my guest.)**
+If someone wants to do a pull request, take a crack at it... be my guest.)**